sensu-plugins/sensu-plugins.github.io/development/developer_guidelines.md

 * Please format the names of scripts using dashes to separate words and with an extension (`.rb`, `.sh`, etc), and make sure they are `chmod +x`'d.
 Extensions are unfortunately necessary for Sensu to be able to directly exec plugins and handlers on Windows.
 There is a rake task that is run by travis that will automatically make all files in */bin* executable.

-* Any repos created need to follow te format of *sensu-plugins-<app>*, where *<app>* is the group name such as windows, disk-checks, or influxdb.
+* Any repos created need to follow te format of *sensu-plugins-app*, where *app* is the group name such as windows, disk-checks, or influxdb.
 The exception to the rule are repos used for the site or tooling such as GIR or sensu-plugins.github.io.
 This is done so that the rake tasks and other automation tools can easily parse Github and effectively work with the ~150+ repos.

 ## Coding Style